abhiabhi0/obsidan-programmerCave/Interview Prep/Kafka/01 - Kafka.md

 5. **High Throughput and Low Latency**:
     - Kafka’s design emphasizes high throughput and low latency, making it suitable for real-time data streaming applications.

-### Kafka Ecosystem

-1. **Kafka Connect**:
-    - A framework to stream data between Kafka and other systems, such as databases, key-value stores, search indexes, and file systems.
-    - Connectors (source and sink) are used to integrate with various systems.

-2. **Kafka Streams**:
-    - A stream processing library to build real-time applications that process data stored in Kafka topics.
-    - It allows for the processing of data records as they arrive and provides operations like map, filter, join, and aggregate.

-3. **Kafka Control Center**:
-    - A web-based tool to manage and monitor Kafka clusters.
-    - Provides insights into broker health, topic performance, consumer lag, and more.

-### Data Flow in Kafka

-1. **Producer to Broker**:
-    - Producers send records to a topic's partitions.
-    - The broker that receives the record writes it to disk and replicates it to followers.

-2. **Broker to Consumer**:
-    - Consumers read records from the topic partitions.
-    - The broker provides the records starting from the last committed offset for the consumer group.

-3. **Replication and Failover**:
-    - In case of a broker failure, followers can take over as the leader of a partition.
-    - ZooKeeper helps manage leader election and failover processes.